Dolomites Hut to Hut Packing List: What I Actually Pack for Rifugio to Rifugio Hiking

-You must bring: Sleeping bag liner, layers, toiletries, and earplugs,
+Must bring: sleeping bag liner, waterproof layers, toiletries, earplugs

 Routes tested: Alta Via 1, Alta Via 2, Palaronda Trek, MADE Trek

-Hut-to-hut trekking in the Dolomites is physically demanding in a way day hiking isn’t.
-Long distances, sustained elevation gain and loss, and steep descents mean that every ounce in your pack matters — especially by day three.
+Hut to hut trekking in the Dolomites is physically demanding in a way day hiking is not.
+Long distances, sustained elevation gain and loss, and steep descents mean every ounce in your pack matters, especially by day three.

-Because you’re staying in rifugios, you don’t need a tent, stove, or heavy sleep system.
+Because you stay in rifugios, you do not need a tent, stove, or heavy sleep system.
 But you do need smart layers for fast-changing alpine weather, reliable hydration, blister prevention, and just enough comfort to recover each night.

-This packing list is designed for 4–10 days of rifugio hiking, whether you’re tackling Alta Via 1, Alta Via 2, or another multi-day Dolomites trek.
+This packing list is designed for 4 to 10 days of rifugio hiking, whether you are tackling Alta Via 1, Alta Via 2, or another multi-day Dolomites trek.
 The strategy stays the same: pack light, pack functional, and pack with intention.

 Rifugios are not hotels.
 They are shared mountain huts, often remote, with limited resources and communal sleeping arrangements.

-- Blankets and pillows are provided, but sheets are not
+- Blankets and pillows are usually provided, but sheets are not

 - Showers may be limited, timed, or unavailable